visgl/deck.gl/docs/api-reference/core/deck.md

 - `layer` (Layer) - the layer to be drawn
 - `viewport` (Viewport) - the current viewport
-- `isPicking` (Boolean) - whether this is a picking pass
+- `isPicking` (boolean) - whether this is a picking pass
-- `cullRect` (Object) - if defined, indicates that only the content rendered to the given rectangle is needed.
+- `cullRect` (object) - if defined, indicates that only the content rendered to the given rectangle is needed.
-- `renderPass` (String) - the name of the current render pass.
+- `renderPass` (string) - the name of the current render pass.
 Some standard passes are:
   + `'screen'` - drawing to screen
   + `'picking:hover'` - drawing to offscreen picking buffer due to pointer move
   + `'picking:query'` - drawing to offscreen picking buffer due to user-initiated query, e.g. calling `deck.pickObject`.